-Family law cases, especially divorce and child custody cases, can be extremely emotional.
 Consequently, they often create a very turbulent time for the parties and their children.
-Everyone’s reactions to the distress of divorce differ, but most people experience some feelings of anger, frustration, anxiety and sadness.
-Be cautious of any warning signs of possible domestic violence from the other party or other family member.
+Everyone’s reactions to the distress of divorce differ, but most people experience some feelings of anger, frustration, anxiety, and sadness.

 whether the defendant should be ordered to stay away from the victim’s workplace.